 How to optimize: A regularly updated Twitter feed allows Google to cycle through trending tweets from your brand and feature them in search results.
 You do not need to have a verified blue checkmark on Twitter or even have a huge social following – all you have to do to be featured in SERPs is post often and encourage engagement.
 Tweets that have a lot of comments and retweets send strong signals to Google that your Twitter profile is relevant.

-How to optimize: Typically, only larger news-based publishers appear in Top Stories because the intent behind this feature is to report breaking news and ideas in relation to a search query.
+How to optimize: Usually, only larger news-based publishers appear in Top Stories because the intent behind this feature is to report breaking news and ideas in relation to a search query.
 You can still set yourself up for a chance of appearing at the top of SERPs by posting timely content on a hot topic or current event, in addition to following SEO best practices.
 Organizations that don’t generally publish news may find little value in Top Stories.

 Google Ads Top

 How to optimize: Ad position is dictated by a number of factors, including expected click-through rate, relevance to the search query, quality of the ad landing page and the amount of money you’ve bid within Google Ads, to name a few.
-You can influence Google to rank your ads at the top by bidding more, improving UX of the ad and targeting keywords that match the intent of your ad.
+You can influence Google to rank your ads at the top by bidding more, improving UX of the Google ad and targeting keywords that match the intent of your ad.

 Google Ads Bottom